simonachkar/redux-app/README.md

 import { connect } from 'react-redux'
 ```

-In our case we need to get the notifications array from the current Redux store state, and we will pass it as a prop named `notifications`.
+In our case, we need to get the notifications array from the current Redux store state, and we will pass it as a prop named `notifications`.
 Before the `export` statement in `src/App.js` write these line of code:

 ```js
 const mapStateToProps = state => {